-Prepared by:John Crocco, Director of Education/Secretary-TreasurerPresented by:Policy Committee
+Prepared by: John Crocco, Director of Education/Secretary-Treasurer

 In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board supports the safe transportation and accommodation of students.

 The Director of Education is authorized to modify or cancel student transportation for the Niagara Catholic District School Board due to anticipated or occurring inclement weather through the Executive Director of the Niagara Student Transportation Services.